dafne-imaging/dafne-torch-trainer/README.md

     --mode lora --lora-rank 8 --lora-alpha 16 --epochs 30
 ```

-> The output directory must already contain a `_ewc.pt` file produced by a prior training run on the same path.

 ## Training modes

 - **From scratch** (`--mode scratch`): network architecture and preprocessing are derived automatically from dataset statistics (median spacing, median shape, label count).
 - **Fine-tuning** (`--mode finetune`): loads an existing `.model` file and resumes training, preserving the original architecture.
 Supports partial freezing and gradual unfreezing.
 - **LoRA** (`--mode lora`): injects low-rank adapter layers into the frozen base model.
 Only adapter weights are trained.
 Useful for adaptation with very little data.
+- **Continual learning** (`--mode continual`): fine-tunes on a new task while penalizing changes to weights that were important for the previous task, using Elastic Weight Consolidation (EWC).
+Requires `--pretrained` pointing to a `.model` file produced by a prior training run.